-(a) investigated dealings in a listed security;

-(b) censured an applicant issuer;

-(c) censured an applicant issuer’s director(s);

-(d) suspended the listing of any security;

-(e) removed the listing of any security;

-(f) imposed a fine on an applicant issuer;

-(g) imposed a fine on an applicant issuer’s director(s);

-(h) advised that, in its opinion, the retention of office as a director of any applicant issuer’s director(s), who shall be named, is prejudicial to the interests of investors;

-(i) terminated the accreditation of and removed an auditor, IFRS adviser, reporting accountant and/or reporting accountant specialist from the JSE list of Auditors and their advisers.

-1.29 In a statement or announcement referred to in paragraph 1.28, the JSE may give the reasons for such investigation, censure, suspension, removal or fine as the case may be and, in the case of an investigation, so much of the JSE’s conclusion or findings as it may, in its absolute discretion, deem necessary.
+[moved directly above]

+Liability

+1.24 In terms of Section 72 of the FMA, the JSE, the chief executive officer, a director, official, other officer, employee or representative or any member of the controlling body or committee of a controlling body, is not liable for any loss sustained by or damage caused to any person as a result of anything done or omitted by the JSE, chief executive officer, other officer, employee, representative or member in the bona fide performance of an obligation or function under or in terms of the FMA or the Requirements.

-1.30 No applicant issuer or its directors, officers or holders of securities, including nominees or an auditor, IFRS adviser, reporting accountant, reporting accountant specialist and/or depository shall have any cause of action against the JSE, or against any person employed by the JSE, for damages arising out of any statement or announcement made in terms of paragraph 1.28, unless such publication was made either grossly negligently or with wilful intent.
+1.25 No applicant issuer or its directors, officers or holders of securities, including nominees, an auditor or reporting accountant specialist shall have any cause of action against the JSE, or against any person employed by the JSE, for damages arising out of any statement or announcement made in terms of paragraph 1.23, unless such publication was made either grossly negligently or with wilful intent.

+1.26 The JSE shall not be responsible or liable to any person for any loss or damage resulting from -

+(a) negligence, on the part of the JSE or on the part of any employee or agent of the JSE [Equity Rules];

+(b) any act of omission on the part of any third party;

+(c) incorrect, inaccurate, defective or misleading information furnished or supplied by the JSE or any employee or agent of the JSE or any third party [Equity Rules];;

+(d) equipment breakdown or the breakdown, interruption, suspension, termination or failure of or defect in any system, including but not limited to any trading system, or service rendered by or on behalf of the JSE [Equity Rules];;

+(e) computer system malfunction, the interruption or failure of communications links, power failure, the failure of or defect in any software or hardware, whether owned by, licensed or leased to the JSE, the loss or destruction of any data and any loss or damage caused by natural disaster, riot, insurrection, acts of vandalism, sabotage or similar cause [Equity Rules];; and

+(f) the termination, for any reason, of any licence, registration or other agreement to which the JSE is a party [Equity Rules];.

-Amendments to the Listings Requirements
+Amendments to the Requirements

-1.31 Subject to the provisions of the FMA, the JSE may amend the Listings Requirements through a public consultation process.
-The proposed amendments to the Listings Requirements will be published through SENS inviting comments from affected parties for a period of one month.
+1.25 Subject to the FMA, the JSE may amend the Requirements through a public consultation process.
+Proposed amendments to the Requirements will be published through SENS and the JSE website inviting comments from the public for a period of one month.

+[Section 11(6)(a)]

-1.32 Once the public consultation process has been completed, the JSE will submit the proposed amendments to the Listings Requirements, together with an explanation of the reasons for the proposed amendments, and any concerns or objections raised during the public consultation process, to the registrar* for approval.
+1.26 Thereafter, the JSE will submit the proposed amendments to the Requirements, together with an explanation of the reasons for the proposed amendments, and any concerns or objections raised during the public consultation process, to the registrar* for approval.

+[Section 11(6)(b)]